 Keep in mind also that below the resistant ledge of hard rock which

 forms the Great Falls of the Missouri, the river is flowing through

-mainly shales and sandstones and a mixure of poorly consolidated crud.
+mainly shales and sandstones and a mixture of poorly consolidated crud.

-Now look at the profiles of the Shonkin Sag.
+Now look at the cross sections of the Shonkin Sag.
 The locations

 of the profiles are indicated by thin orange lines on the map

-above.
-Below the overflow channel, A-B, this is an rather
+overflow channel, A-B, this is an rather abnormal valley.
+If